georgeottens/AppliedDataScience/Personal_Portfolio.md

 XXX

 ### 3. Training a Model

-Taking appropriate countermeasures to prevent under- and overfitting and tunes hyperparameters
+[Reasoning](https://github.com/georgeottens/AppliedDataScience/blob/main/Predictive_Analytics/3._Training_a_Model.md) on taking measurements to prevent under- and overfitting and tuning hyperparameters.

-XXX

 ### 4. Evaluating a Model
 Comparing several models and additionally explains the differences between models